theglossy1/freeradius3-genie/README.md

 Let's start by getting the database setup.
 Highlight the **Initial Configuration** option, press the space bar to select it, and then press enter.
 You'll see an option titled **Setup initial database structure** - press the space bar to select it, press enter, and your database will be configured.
 If you receive an error message about credentials, double check the root password you placed into your `.env` file in the **Configuration** section.

 Once that's completed, we need to setup the FreeRADIUS configuration files.
 Select **Perform initial FreeRADIUS configuration** by using the space bar to select it, and then pressing enter.
 This will configure your FreeRADIUS server to use the SQL server as a backend, and restart it.
-It will automatically detect the version of FreeRADIUS you're using (2.x.x or 3.x.x) and copy the appropriate flavour of configuration to the /etc/freeradius directory.

 ### Managing your NAS

 NAS stands for [Network Access Server](https://en.wikipedia.org/wiki/Network_access_server) - this is the device that you will be connecting to your RADIUS server to manage your clients.
 Typically, in an ISP network where the NAS is used to manage individual clients, the NAS will be something like a PPPoE concentrator.
 Let's step through adding a new NAS to the FreeRADIUS server using Genie, and then configuring our NAS (a MikroTik router) to use the FreeRADIUS server.

-In Genie (remember, to bring up Genie, just type `php genie`) make sure you're at the top level, and then select **NAS Configuration** followed by **Add NAS**.
+In Genie (remember, to bring up Genie, just type `./genie` from its directory) make sure you're at the top level, and then select **NAS Configuration** followed by **Add NAS**.
 You will be asked for the IP address of the client, and to enter a short name for it.

 ![Image of Genie](https://github.com/SonarSoftware/freeradius_genie/blob/master/images/adding_nas.png)